jaclu/tmux-menus/docs/Caching.md

 ## whiptail / dialog

-These also use caching same as tmux built in `display-menu`, but due to rendering such menus take a noticeable time, they will not be displayed as quickly despite using caching.
+These also use caching same as tmux built in `display-menu`, but due to displaying such menus take a noticeable time, they will not be displayed as quickly despite using caching.